-The leadership team at Headlands School will take all concerns or allegations received seriously and all staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the School safeguarding regime.
+The SLT at Headlands School will take all concerns or allegations received seriously and all staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the School safeguarding regime.

-All members of staff are made aware of the Whistleblowing Guidance 2023-2024 and the obligation to report concerns and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.
+All members of staff are made aware of the Whistleblowing Guidance 2024-2025 and the obligation to report concerns and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk.

 All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant School policies including staff behaviour policy, mobile and smart technology, Acceptable Use Policies (AUPs), email Policy & Guidance and social media guidance.
+Staff will adhere to relevant School policies including staff Code of Conduct, Acceptable Use Policies (AUPs), and Social Media.